 Sara Goering, Lead (UW Philosophy, CNT profile & research)

 Sara Goering is Associate Professor of Philosophy at the University of Washington, Seattle, and directs the Neuroethics Thrust in the Center for Neurotechnology (CNT).
-She is also a member of the Program on Values in Society, the Disability Studies Program, and adjunct faculty in the Bioethics & Humanities Department.
+She is also a member of the Program on Ethics, the Disability Studies Program, and adjunct faculty in the Bioethics & Humanities Department.
 Her work in the Neuroethics Thrust focuses on issues of agency and identity in relation to neural technology (both DBS and BCI), and emphasizes the importance of engagement with disabled people, who are often the intended end-users of the technology.

 Eran Klein (UW Philosophy, CNT profile & research)